AckerlyXu/heima/articles/iot-hub/iot-hub-raspberry-pi-kit-c-lesson1-configure-your-device.md

-<properties
+---
-    pageTitle="Connect Raspberry Pi (C) to Azure IoT - Lesson 1: Configure device | Azure" description="Configure Raspberry Pi 3 for first-time use and install the Raspbian OS, a free operating system that is optimized for the Raspberry Pi hardware." services="iot-hub"
+title: Connect Raspberry Pi (C) to Azure IoT - Lesson 1: Configure device | Azure
+description: Configure Raspberry Pi 3 for first-time use and install the Raspbian OS, a free operating system that is optimized for the Raspberry Pi hardware.
-    documentationcenter=""
-    author="shizn"
-    manager="timtl"
-    tags=""
+services: iot-hub
+documentationcenter: ''
+author: shizn
+manager: timtl
+tags: ''
-    keywords="install raspbian, raspbian download, how to install raspbian, raspbian setup, raspberry pi install raspbian, raspberry pi install os, raspberry pi sd card install, raspberry pi connect, connect to raspberry pi, raspberry pi connectivity" />
+keywords: install raspbian, raspbian download, how to install raspbian, raspbian setup, raspberry pi install raspbian, raspberry pi install os, raspberry pi sd card install, raspberry pi connect, connect to raspberry pi, raspberry pi connectivity

-<tags
-    ms.assetid="8ee9b23c-93f7-43ff-8ea1-e7761eb87a6f"
-    ms.service="iot-hub"
-    ms.devlang="c"
-    ms.topic="article"
-    ms.tgt_pltfrm="na"
-    ms.workload="na"
-    ms.date="11/28/2016"
-    wacn.date=""
-    ms.author="xshi" />
+ms.assetid: 8ee9b23c-93f7-43ff-8ea1-e7761eb87a6f
+ms.service: iot-hub
+ms.devlang: c
+ms.topic: article
+ms.tgt_pltfrm: na
+ms.workload: na
+ms.date: 11/28/2016
+wacn.date: ''
+ms.author: xshi
+---

 # Configure your device
 ## What you will do
 Configure Pi for first-time use and install the Raspbian operating system.
 Raspbian is a free operating system that is optimized for the Raspberry Pi hardware.
-If you have any problems, look for solutions on the [troubleshooting page](/documentation/articles/iot-hub-raspberry-pi-kit-c-troubleshooting/).
+If you have any problems, look for solutions on the [troubleshooting page](./iot-hub-raspberry-pi-kit-c-troubleshooting.md).

 ## What you will learn
 In this article, you will learn: